 We encourage students to have internships at local churches throughout the city and will work with interested students to provide information about available internships/

 CAN I TAKE THE MABS PROGRAM PART-TIME?

-Our preference is that students be involved as full-time students and go through the program as a cohort in two academic years.
-Yet, we recognize full-time may not be feasible for all students.
-So, we plan to accept some students (depending on room) that can only participate on a part-time basis, i.e., with a plan to complete the MABS in three or four years.
+While our preference is for students to be involved full-time (two or three year schedule) and go through the program in two or three academic years, we recognize full-time is not be feasible for all students.
+So, we will also accept students that will participate on a part-time basis, with a plan to complete the MABS in four years.